sneakytreesnake/StealthOrbiter/README.md

 # StealthOrbiter
 This mod aims to mount the orbiter V2.0 extruder to the stealthburner assembly.
 In addition, it incorporates the Orbiter filament sensor to enable support for the ERCF.
+The ERCF scripts have been (crudely!) modified to work with the toolhead sensor mounted before the extruder gears.

 In addition, it also ~~includes a canbus toolhead mount (BTT EBB36 board for now)~~.
 This design is obsolete as it cannot be used for input-shaper.
 Instead use other designs created by the community such as [here.](https://github.com/KayosMaker/CANboard_Mounts)